Coronavirus Spreads In Iran, Piling More Problems On The Sanctions-Hit Country

 Similar scenes have played out in pharmacies across Iran's capital of Tehran.
 The outbreak of the new coronavirus has sent Iranians scrambling to avoid becoming another statistic in a country with more deaths from the disease than any besides China.

-Iran has reported 77 deaths from the COVID-19 illness, and 2,336 confirmed cases of infection, as of Tuesday.
+Iran has reported 77 deaths from COVID-19, and 2,336 confirmed cases of infection, as of Tuesday.
 On Monday, Mohammad Mirmohammadi, a 71-year-old member of a council that advises Iran's supreme leader, became one of the latest casualties — the first senior official to die from the coronavirus.

 Other Iranian officials have also contracted the disease, including the deputy health minister in charge of Iran's anti-coronavirus task force.
 On Feb.
 24, he appeared in a televised news conference mopping sweat from his face and wearing no protective mask, before announcing the next day he had caught the virus.